Fire Art Guidelines

 If your burn plan goes like clockwork, great!
 But on the Black Rock Desert, you must be flexible and patient to have a successful burn.

 • Know where the fire extinguishers are.
-All perimeter crew must be trained in the use of and aware of the location of the extinguisher closest to them.
-Have the Safety Perimeter Crew ready to respond at a moment’s notice.
+All perimeter crew members must be trained in the use of and aware of the location of the extinguisher closest to them.
+Have the safety perimeter crew ready to respond at a moment’s notice.
 They should have eyes on the crowd.
 In the event of a perimeter collapse, make sure all perimeter staff know not to put themselves between a surging crowd and a fire.

-• Rendezvous Plan – After the perimeter has dropped, all staff should go to the designated rendezvous point so that everyone can be accounted for.
+• Create a rendezvous plan.
+After the perimeter has dropped, all staff should go to the designated rendezvous point so that everyone can be accounted for.
 If possible, try to make sure the area outside the crowd is clear.
 In the event of a collapse, the surging crowd may respond by turning around and running back away from the fire.

 The artist should be ready to stand by the art if the weather turns bad.
 A FAST member will be assigned to each burn and will be able to confirm your ignition timing.
 The FAST member will be the final word on wind and perimeter before the project can be lit.

-Post-burn, artists are also expected to completely clean the DG of debris.
+Post-burn, artists are also expected to completely clean the burn site of debris.
 Completely cleaning the site of your burn is essential for the continuation of our event and it is your responsibility as the artist.
 Here is more information about burn clean up tools and LNT for fire artists.

 ARTery Check-out